 There will be an opportunity for participants to get feedback on videos of their own work with clients.
 Bringing your own video to view is necessary to meet the Advanced Externship requirement of certification.

 Attendance meets the ICEEFT course requirement when applying for Certified EFT Therapist designation.

 The only outstanding requirement for certification after attending Core Skills training is eight hours of individual supervision, and submission of examples of the applicants work.
-The application process is described on www.eft.ca.
+The application process is described on www.iceeft.com.

 Final decision regarding readiness for certification is determined by ICEEFT in Ottawa.